Miro (collaboration platform): Founding and early years (2011–2020)

 Miro was founded in 2011 under the name RealtimeBoard by Russian entrepreneurs Andrey Khusid and Oleg Shardin.
 Originally designed as a simple visual whiteboarding tool, the product attracted global remote teams because its real-time collaboration features differentiated it from traditional diagramming software.

 In 2018, the company raised $25 million in Series A funding led by Accel, with participation from Altair Capital and Scale Venture Partners.
 By then, it had grown to over 2 million users.

 In 2019, the company rebranded to Miro, inspired by the Catalan artist Joan Miró, to reflect its vision beyond whiteboarding into end-to-end visual collaboration.

 Global expansion and investment (2021–2023)

 In January 2022, Miro raised $400 million in Series C funding, co-led by ICONIQ Growth, Accel, Atlassian, Dragoneer, GIC, and Scale Venture Partners, reaching a valuation of $17.5 billion.

 The company has expanded its global workforce and is jointly headquartered in Amsterdam and San Francisco.
 It has also established offices in Austin and Sydney.

 The COVID-19 pandemic accelerated Miro's adoption, as teams sought cloud-native remote work alternatives to in-office whiteboards and meeting rooms.

 Becoming an innovation workspace (2024–present)

-In 2024 Miro started its transition from visual collaboration platform to innovation workspace.
+In 2024, Miro started its transition from visual collaboration platform to innovation workspace.
 The company aims to tackle common organizational challenges that impede innovation, such as fragmented workflows and communication breakdowns.

+In September 2026, the Italian software company Bending Spoons agreed to acquire Miro.